magento/knowledge-base/src/support-tools/patches-available-in-qpt-tool/mdva-42645-admin-cannot-refund-reward-points-if-the-store-credit-functionality-is-disabled.md

 ## Issue

-The admin cannot refund reward points if the store credit functionality is disabled.
+The Admin cannot refund reward points if the store credit functionality is disabled.

 <ins>Steps to reproduce</ins>: